echoprotocol/echowiki/technologies/powr-echorand/overview.md

 Because the selection of block producers and verifiers is weighted by the accounts balance, EchoRand transforms the typical Byzantine fault tolerance requirement of 2/3rd of honest nodes to a more Sybil-resistant requirement that **2/3rds of balances** are held by honest nodes.
 This assumption is also improved because the nodes with the highest balances have the most "skin in the game", and thus the most economic value to lose of the network is attacked.
 As long as 2/3rds of balances are held by honest nodes participating in consensus, the network will run at maximum performance, with no loss of capacity.

-In the case that **less than 2/3rds of balances are held by honest users** participating in consensus, the network will begin to suffer from degraded performance in the form of empty blocks being added to the ledger.
-As this honest participation rate declines from 67% to 33%, the statistical probability of empty blocks being added to the ledger increases linearly from 0 to 100%.
+In the case that **less than 2/3rds of balances are held by honest users** participating in consensus, the network will begin to suffer from degraded performance in the form of an increase in the number of attempts to build a block.

 With more than 67% of tokens held by an attacker, the attacker could continually disrupt the consensus mechanism and prevent new blocks from being added to the ledger or censor transactions, just as an attacking miner with 51% of the total hash rate in a proof of work-based currency.